MateoRosas/MathOperationMatrix-in-C/README.md

 ```

-MultiplyMatrix_Pointers: This is based on matrix multiplication where the memory location to be occupied is referenced by pointers, the program reserves a memory space and the multiplication is analyzed in the form of two vectors that are traversed by pointers that jump between the number of rows and columns to perform the multiplication.
+**MultiplyMatrix_Pointers**: This is based on matrix multiplication where the memory location to be occupied is referenced by pointers, the program reserves a memory space and the multiplication is analyzed in the form of two vectors that are traversed by pointers that jump between the number of rows and columns to perform the multiplication.

 ```
 void multMatrix(int N, double *matrizA, double *matrizB, double *matrizC){